ATSHFT/WebBrowserSample/README.md

 8. Drag the Unzipped Koyfin Desktop folder into the repos folder
 9. Double Click the Koyfin Dektop folder inside the repo folder
 10. Navigate to the Debug folder
-11. Double Click on "WebBrowser.exe" **Koyfin should come up**
+11. Double Click on "WebBrowser.exe"
 12. Pin the window to your taskbar

-Please note Visual Studio may be required in the event of compiling, building, or running/testing.